Skip to content

 The Project

-SITE 1: 605 Sydney Road Brunswick East.
+SITE 1: 605 Sydney Road, Brunswick East

 SITE 2: 142 Chapel St, St Kilda.

-A question of what this project could reveal had been made early with the Walsh Street House imposed across the site with surprising ease.
+A question of what this project could reveal had been raised early with the Walsh Street House imposed across the site with surprising ease.
 How much architecture was needed for the franchise to be legible?

 The Centre façade reflects similar characteristics of the Brunswick East franchise.
-It attempts to architecturally situate itself across the existing architectural features requiring the proposal to do a lot in the first few metres.
-When you cut the existing façade away the architecture sits delicately behind and a series of small interfaces and spaces between the street and the new centre are revealed with no definitive entrance.
+It attempts to architecturally situate itself across the existing architectural features, requiring the proposal to do a lot in the first few metres.
+When you cut the existing façade away, the architecture sits delicately behind, and a series of small interfaces and spaces between the street and the new centre are revealed, with no definitive entrance.

 The Centre modestly frames a forum for community engagement.

-SITE 3: 272 Lonsdale St. Melbourne CBD
+SITE 3: 272 Lonsdale Street, Melbourne CBD

 Alongside the existing CBD towers of other professions and industries, the proposal is symbolic of the architecture community validating the franchise.
 There’s some truth to the idea that good buildings are billboards for architecture.
-Most people don’t engage architects but everyone engages architecture.
+Most people don’t engage architects, but everyone engages architecture.
 This building is evidence of what we can do as architects.

 *A vehement ultra-conservative Roman-Catholic, Tom Monaghan sold his share of Domino’s and funded Ave Maria Town (est. 2007) in Florida, a religious-centric planned community.